Storyboard: Scientific research

 Storyboards are used in linguistic fieldwork to elicit spoken language.
 An informant is usually presented with a simplified graphical depiction of a situation or story, and asked to describe the depicted situation, or to re-tell the depicted story.
 The speech is recorded for linguistic analysis.

 Benefits

 One advantage of using storyboards is that it allows (in film and business) the user to experiment with changes in the storyline to evoke stronger reaction or interest.
 Flashbacks, for instance, are often the result of sorting storyboards out of chronological order to help build suspense and interest.

 Another benefit of storyboarding is that the production can plan the movie in advance.
 In this step, things like the type of camera shot, angle, and blocking of characters are decided.

 The process of visual thinking and planning allows a group of people to brainstorm together, placing their ideas on storyboards and then arranging the storyboards on the wall.
 This fosters more ideas and generates consensus inside the group.
+Modern digital storyboard tools also streamline this process by allowing teams to collaborate remotely, automatically organize panels, and even generate visuals using AI.